Skip to content

 Shift + D toggles the Display Settings overlay.

 Toggle any column on or off from the Display Settings overlay.
-For quick changes without opening Display Settings, the number keys 1 through 9 toggle the first nine columns directly from the list view.
+For quick changes without opening Display Settings, the number keys 1 through 9 toggle the first nine columns after the pinned Status, Shot, and Day, directly from the list view.

-Add your own columns from Display Settings.
-Specify a name and a type: text, dropdown, checkbox, or any other supported field type.
+Add your own columns from Display Settings by giving each a name.
+Custom columns hold free text.
 Once added, the column appears in the desktop list and in the mobile expanded view automatically — no per-platform setup.
 Custom columns participate in PDF export.

 Three formats are supported: